A favorite tourist destination, Greece has become known as the summer capital of the world, and not without good reason.

 2. Summer in Greece is surrounded by the sea, kissed by the sun

-Greece has been a popular destination for beach vacations since the 1950s, when some of the country’s best-known modern-day vacation hotspots started to gain international acclaim — most notably the picturesque islands of Mykonos and Santorini in the Cyclades, as well as the vast and varied island of Crete.
+Greece has been a popular destination for beach vacations since the 1950s, when some of the country’s best-known modern-day vacation hotspots started to gain international acclaim—most notably the picturesque islands of Mykonos and Santorini in the Cyclades, as well as the vast and varied island of Crete.

 3. Unmatched cultural opportunities

-During the summer months, this tradition escapes enclosed spaces and heads to the outdoors.
+Throughout the summer months, this tradition escapes enclosed spaces and heads to the outdoors.
 A kaleidoscope of performing arts festivals are available to all audiences, the most prestigious of which is the Athens and Epidaurus Festival.

 The selection of shows features high-profile performances by either Greek or international artists, often instilled with cutting-edge and controversial creative approaches.

-The visitor can also experience colorful folk festivals with traditional dancing all across the country, especially on the islands and inland villages, throughout the months of July and August.
+Visitors can also experience colorful folk festivals with traditional dancing all across the country, especially on the islands and inland villages, throughout the months of July and August.

 4. A variety of natural and architectural landscapes

-Thanks to its unique geography, Greece is a remarkably versatile country with an impressively wide range of landscapes, both natural and man-made.
+Thanks to its unique geography, Greece is a remarkably versatile country with an impressively wide range of landscapes both natural and man-made.

-5. Summer in Greece is do-able for all budgets
+5. Summer in Greece is doable for all budgets

 6. Top quality food and drink